 Frequently Asked Questions

 The Department of Rhetoric graduate program provides professional training in academic research and teaching, culminating in the PhD degree.
 We do not offer a MA program.
 Our faculty represents a diverse range of scholarly expertise dedicated to the discipline of rhetoric, which is theoretically informed and interdisciplinary in practice, focused on discourse analysis, broadly conceived.
 We welcome students of all disciplinary knowledge and methodological training, including those with portfolios in the arts; however, we rank highly those applicants whose records of academic and related achievement demonstrate potential for success as scholar-teachers at the PhD level.
-We prefer students who at the time of application are able to 1) identify a general area of inquiry and, if possible, a specific research object or objects, and 2) explain why this study would best be done in the Department of Rhetoric at Berkeley, and not in a more traditional disciplinary or departmental academic unit at Berkeley, or some other institution.
+We prefer students who at the time of application are able to 1) identify a general area of inquiry and, if possible, a specific research object or objects, and 2) explain why this study would best be done in the Department of Rhetoric at Berkeley, and not in a more traditional disciplinary or departmental academic unit at Berkeley, or another institution.
 The Department recognizes that for the graduate student, the educational and financial benefits of teaching eventually are offset by its time demands.
 Students therefore are encouraged to actively seek out and apply for university and outside sources of financial aid, especially for the semesters immediately following the qualifying exam.

 Visits to classes are at the discretion of the instructor; prospective guests may contact a professor directly about the possibility of visiting his or her course.
 Our course schedule is posted on the department website, and is available through the U.C.
 Berkeley campus’s online schedule of classes.